 Rose stems are usually thorny and can easily prick your hands when you prune bare-handed.
 Therefore, get elbow-length leather gloves that are easy to work with, and of course, some safety goggles to protect your eyes from any falling branches.

-You also need to have the right pruning shears to avoid crushing the stems.
+You must also have the right pruning shears to avoid crushing the stems.
 Bypass pruners are more effective than the anvil-type since they’re sharp enough and cut like scissors.
 Anvil-type, on the other hand, tends to damage the stems.

-Also, get the long-handled loppers alongside a pruning saw to cut the hard old stems quickly.
+Also, get the long-handled loppers alongside a pruning saw to quickly cut the hard old stems.